 Dallas Restaurant Broker Dominique Maddox says, “restaurant buyers should make sure they have a trained Restaurant Broker prepare an Asset Purchase Agreement on their behalf.
 A Restaurant Broker knows the stipulations to add that give the buyer’s escrow deposit the most protection.”

-EATS Restaurant Brokers has encountered several buyers that have lost their escrow deposit because they had an untrained Restaurant Broker prepare an agreement for them.
+EATS Broker has encountered several buyers that have lost their escrow deposit because they had an untrained Restaurant Broker prepare an agreement for them.

 A restaurant buyer should make sure to cover the basics of a Purchase Agreement:

 - All UCC liens should be removed from Equipment

 - Sales Tax Clearance letter supplied by the seller before the closing date